wp-plugins/jquery-collapse-o-matic/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.3.5 =
+Random ID's are now valid xhtml.

+= 1.3.4 =
+Changed highlander grouping trigger from -member to -highlander.

+= 1.3.3 =
+Added highlander grouping... called it -member.

 = 1.3.2 =
 Expanded attribute and right arrow style added.